NycNode/documentation/README.md

 Ideally we delay the sync by 6 blocks to ensure transactions have settled over enough time to avoid potential Ethereum reorgs.

+Idea 1:

+Turn the ETH Docker containers on and off with a timer?

+Idea 2:

 Possibly done with the following clients:

 ### Prysm (Golang)